Visiting Las Vegas on a budget? Check out these free things to do!

 1610 E Tropicana Ave Las Vegas NV 89119, map

-If you don’t want to spend any money you can go take photos and watch others play.
+If you don’t want to spend money, you can roam around and look at all the machines or watch others play.
 Who knows?
 You might even find a quarter lying around!
-If you do spend money here, also know that all your money goes to charity.
+If you spend money here, also know that all your money goes to charity.

 See More: Las Vegas Pinball Museum